Ekrem İmamoğlu

-Legal issues and 2025 arrest

-In December 2022, İmamoğlu was sentenced to 2 years, 7 months, and 15 days imprisonment and banned from participating in politics after being found guilty of insulting public officials.
-His sentence and ban was halted pending his appeal.

-In March 2025, İmamoğlu was arrested on corruption and political charges, with allegations including extortion, money laundering, irregularities in public contracts, and links to the PKK.
-This terminated his mayorship and led Istanbul University to invalidate İmamoğlu's diplomas, effectively disqualifying him from presidential candidacy.
-His arrest triggered nationwide protests.
+Ekrem İmamoğlu was nominated as the presidential candidate of the CHP in a primary election held on 23 March 2025, where he was the sole candidate.
+After this, his university diploma was cancelled by Istanbul University citing irregularities in his transfer from another school.
+These coincided with İmamoğlu's formal arrest and pre-trial detention on 23 March 2025, the same day as the primary, following raids related to allegations of corruption, bribery, extortion, and leading a criminal organisation at the Istanbul Metropolitan Municipality (a separate terrorism probe saw no arrest warrant issued).
+He was sent to Silivri Prison and suspended from his mayoral role.
+The events triggered widespread protests across Turkey, including in Istanbul, Ankara, and Izmir, often facing police intervention and temporary bans.

+From prison, İmamoğlu has continued to challenge the government amid ongoing trials and restrictions, facing over 10 cases, including a major corruption trial seeking more than 2,000 years in prison.

 Early life

 İmamoğlu was born in the town of Akçaabat, west of the city Trabzon, on 4 June 1970.
 During early childhood, he lived in the rural communities Cevizli and Yıldızlı, southwest of Akçaabat.
 He graduated from Trabzon High School, where he played amateur football and handball.
-After his graduation from Trabzon High School, he studied at the Girne American University in Kyrenia, Northern Cyprus and he played as a goalkeeper at Türk Ocağı Limasol S.K.
+After his graduation from Trabzon High School, he studied at the Girne American University in Kyrenia, Cyprus and he played as a goalkeeper at Türk Ocağı Limasol S.K.
 In 1987 his family moved to Istanbul.
 He attended Istanbul University, and received a Bachelor's degree in business administration and a Master's degree in human resource management.
 Following his graduation, he joined his family's business in construction.
 In 1995, he married Dilek Kaya, and together they have three children.
-In 2002, he became a board member of Trabzonspor, and he was also a vice president of the Trabzonspor B.K. basketball team.
+In 2002–2003, he served as a board member of Trabzonspor, and he was also a vice president of the Trabzonspor B.K. basketball team.